ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/faqs/index.md

 ## Is proof-of-stake a new idea? {#is-pos-new}

-No. The basic idea of proof-of-stake was proposed on BitcoinTalk forum as an upgrade to Bitcoin.
+No. A user on BitcoinTalk [proposed the basic idea of proof-of-stake](https://bitcointalk.org/index.php?topic=27787.0) as an upgrade to Bitcoin.
 It was eleven years before it was ready to implement on Ethereum Mainnet.
 Some other chains implemented proof-of-stake earlier than Ethereum, but not Ethereum's specific mechanism (known as Gasper).

 ## What is special about Ethereum's proof-of-stake? {#why-is-ethereum-pos-special}